Smart Contracts

 VoterIdNFTSoulbound ERC-721 representing verified human identity (sybil resistance)No

-ContentRegistryContent lifecycle: submission, dormancy, rating updates, slashingUUPS
+ContentRegistryContent lifecycle: submission, dormancy, rating updates, slashingTransparent

-RoundRewardDistributorPull-based reward claiming for settled roundsUUPS
+RoundRewardDistributorPull-based reward claiming for settled roundsTransparent

-FrontendRegistryFrontend operator registration and fee distributionUUPS
+FrontendRegistryFrontend operator registration and fee distributionTransparent

-HumanFaucetSybil-resistant token distribution via Self.xyz passport verificationNo
+HumanFaucetSybil-resistant token distribution via Self.xyz age, document, and sanctions verificationNo

 CuryoGovernorOn-chain governance with timelock (proposals, voting, execution)No